Loricaria simillima

-Loricaria simillima is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the basins of the Amazon River, the Orinoco, and the Río de la Plata in Argentina, Brazil, Ecuador, Paraguay, Peru, and Venezuela.
-The species reaches 26.4 cm (10.4 inches) in standard length and is believed to be a facultative air-breather.
+Loricaria simillima is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the basins of the Amazon River, the Orinoco, and the Río de la Plata in Argentina, Brazil, Colombia, Ecuador, Guyana, Paraguay, Peru, Uruguay and Venezuela.
+This species reaches a standard length of 26.4 cm and is believed to be a facultative air-breather.

 Loricaria simillima appears in the aquarium trade, where it is often referred to as the marbled whiptail.